gabrieleara/PARTSim/README.md

 ## Dependencies

-This version of PARTSim requieres Eigen3 library to build the thermal model implementation.
-For now, there is no option to compile the model separately from the rest of PARTSim or to exclude it from the build.
+Apart from the build system dependencies like CMake, this library does not have any custom mandatory dependency.

+If you wish to use in your system the thermal model implementation included (experimental) you do need to have Eigen3 library and headers installed on your machine.
+Also, you need to enable the option to build it in `rtlib/CMakeLists.txt` by setting `RTLIB_THERMAL` to `ON`.
+For now, the builder script does not support setting this option from the command line (that is, unless you want to run `cmake` commands on your own).

-On Debian-based distributions, you can install the required dependency by
+On Debian-based distributions, you can install Eigen3 library and headers by
 running:
 ```bash
 sudo apt update